wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Gradio Interface: A browser-based interactive interface tied seamlessly into terminal operations.
 - Integrated Setup and Operation: Through a single Bash launcher script that manages installation, execution, shutdown.
 - Folder and File Management: Automated handling of configuration files, logs, and persistent data (YAML-based).
-- 2 Prompt rotation for, conversation and consolidation, producing context aware conversation.
+- 3 Prompt rotation for, conversation and consolidation and image generation, producing context aware experience.
 - Modularity: Python scripts are designed to work together with clear roles (e.g., model handling, interface logic).
 - Persistence: Session data, settings, and configurations are retained across restarts.